epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 }
 ```

-For each worker, `SparkSessionBuilder` provides access to `SparkSession` which was created on the driver.
+On each worker, `SparkSessionBuilder` provides access to `SparkSession` which was created on the driver.
 To make it work, we
 need to make `SparkSessionBuilder` serializable and use `@transient lazy val` which allows the serialization system to ignore
 the `conf` and `spark` objects.
 Now, `buildSparkSession` is being serialized and sent to each worker but the `conf` and `spark` objects
 is being resolved when it is needed in the worker.

-Now let’s look at the main body:
+Now let’s look at the application main body:

 ```scala
 object KafkaToCassandra extends SparkSessionBuilder {